rafaello7/filemanager-httpd/README.md

 filemanager-httpd
 =================

-A tiny http server (serves only static contents) with possibility to manage files using web browser.
+A tiny http server with CGI support and with possibility to manage files using web browser.